solidify/azure-devops-backup-tool-docs/restore.md

    - After filling in the `serviceconnection_map.csv`, commit this file to the specified Git repository.

 5. **Run the Restore Pipeline**:
    - Execute the restore pipeline.
-The pipeline will use the mappings in `serviceconnection_map.csv` to map the service connections correctly.
+Ensure that your **ado-backup-tool-import** step has the property `mappingFilePath: '$(System.DefaultWorkingDirectory)/mappings'`.
+The pipeline will then use the mappings in `serviceconnection_map.csv` to map the service connections correctly.

 ## Instructions to Map Azure DevOps Users Before Restoring a Backup